MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

   frameborder="0"
 ></iframe>

-- From this pie chart we could conclude that most of the recoreded major power outages in this dataset has `Medium` or `Long` outage durations.
+- From this pie chart we could conclude that most of the recoreded major power outages in this dataset has either `Medium` or `Long` outage durations.

 ### Bivariate Analysis

-In our bivariate analysis, we
+In our bivariate analysis, we will be using a box plot to see if there's a significant difference in average outage duration given different cause categories.

+<iframe
+  src="assets/Outage Duration by Cause Category.html"
+  width="800"
+  height="800"
+  frameborder="0"
+></iframe>